American Heart Association: Hispanic Serving Institution Scholars Program

 The HSI scholarship program is for any students enrolled in public health and healthcare focused programs at 18 Hispanic-serving colleges and universities.
 The program's goal is to increase representation in health-care.
 Students in the program are paired with volunteer mentors.
 They develop and present a research project that addresses basic, clinical, and educational science, receive a stipend, and participate in professional development workshops.

 Historically Black Colleges and Universities Scholars Program

 The HBCU Scholars program pairs students with a local American Heart Association researcher and was created to "support the development of minority scientists and healthcare professionals," and increase the number of minority students who apply and are accepted into biomedical and health science programs.
 Students and researchers study the impact of cardiovascular disease in their community, learn the factors affecting vulnerable populations, and sample areas of scientific inquiry.
 Students also receive financial stipends.

 HeartCorps

-HeartCorps is the American Heart Association's Public Health AmeriCorps program and is designed to drive equitable heath in rural America.
+HeartCorps is the American Heart Association's Public Health AmeriCorps program and is designed to drive equitable health in rural America.
 As of November 2022, twenty-six states participated in the program.